 The side effects of night guards are entirely situational and can be avoided if you choose the correct model and fit for your lifestyle.

-There are the obvious things, cost, durability, and comfort–- nobody wants to deal with an uncomfortable night guard that isn’t fitted properly so you end up with raw cheeks and gums.
+There are the obvious things, cost, durability, and comfort– nobody wants to deal with an uncomfortable night guard that isn’t fitted properly so you end up with raw cheeks and gums.
 However, it goes further than that.
-Some dentists refuse to recommend them at all, and say it’s just a band-aid to cover an underlying problem.
+Some dentists refuse to recommend them at all, saying it’s just a band-aid to cover an underlying problem.
 There’s a growing consensus that some teeth grinding is caused by undiagnosed sleep apnea.
-Sleep apnea is when someone stops breathing during sleep.
+Sleep apnea is when someone stops breathing temporarily during sleep.
 If the condition is serious enough, it can cause everything from poor sleep patterns to suffocation.
 Grinding your teeth is speculated to be the result of your brain telling your jaws to move to clear the air passages.
 Night guards can prevent you from pushing your jaw out, which can make the apnea worse and in turn make the grinding worse as you try to breathe freely.
 Some dentists believe that if you treat the sleep apnea, the grinding will stop.
-It might be worth your while to look for a dentist who also treats sleep apnea and be sent for a sleep study to be diagnosed.
+It might be worth your while to ask a loved one to keep an eye out for signs of sleep apnea and if there are, to look for a dentist who also treats sleep apnea and be sent for a sleep study to be diagnosed.